sdumont2/dropbox-connector/README.md

   ![alfresco_to_dropbox_connector](docs/AlfDropCon.png "Alfresco to Dropbox Connector")

- The Alfresco to Dropbox connector will allow users to synchronise files and folder between Alfresco and Dropbox.
+ The Alfresco to Dropbox connector will allow users to synchronise files and folders between Alfresco and Dropbox.
- Synchronized folders will allow users to place content into a folder in Dropbox and have it appear in Alfresco, and vice versa too.
+ Synchronized folders will allow users to place content into a folder in Dropbox and have it appear in Alfresco, and vice versa.
- Users will be able to see if their content is currently synchronizing and be able to differentiate between synced content and unsynced content through use of icons noted next to the content in Alfresco.
+ Users will be able to see if their content is currently synchronizing and be able to differentiate between synced content and unsynced content through use of icons noted next to the content thumbnails in Alfresco.

 ## Installation and Support

 To report a bug or issues, please use the [issues](https://github.com/FikaTechnologies/dropbox-connector/issues) page.

-Installation and configuration instructions are available [here](https://github.com/FikaTechnologies/dropbox-connector/blob/dev/docs/install.md).
+Installation, configuration, and general use instructions are available [here](https://github.com/FikaTechnologies/dropbox-connector/blob/dev/docs/install.md).

 ## Important to Note

- * Runs using Community and/or Enterprise assets (**Must** use Alfresco Community 5.0.b or higher)
+ * Runs using Community and/or Enterprise assets (**Must** use Alfresco Community 5.0.b or higher and Alfresco Enterprise 5.0.2 or higher)
- * Polling has known issues of trying to sync with content that may not exist in Dropbox, and will throw errors.
+ * Polling has known issues of trying to sync with content that may not exist in Dropbox or Alfresco, and will throw errors.
 Use with Caution.

 ## Project RoadMap